shafergrytness/Discord-Bot-for-Twitch/README.md

 # Discord-Bot-for-Twitch
 Also includes our website files.
-This project uses [PandaScore](https://developers.pandascore.co/) and [Discord's API](https://discordapp.com/developers/docs/intro) to post upcoming matches, stream statuses, and notifications in Discord.
+This project uses [PandaScore](https://developers.pandascore.co/) and [Discord's API](https://discordapp.com/developers/docs/intro) to post stream statuses and notifications for Twitch.tv as well as upcoming tournament matches in Discord.

 Notifications are set to check every 5 minutes by default (edit this delay in Notification.cs) and you may want to create a separate text channel in Discord if streams.txt becomes long.